Are you struggling to bring in a steady stream of high-converting organic traffic?

 - Sensationalism (dirty secrets, exposed)

 Look at it this way.
-The page is from 2012, has a drastically lower domain authority and isn't as well optimized for the exact search term as the others on the page.
+The page is from 2012, has a drastically lower domain authority and isn't as well optimized for the exact search term as other pages in the SERP.

-Despite all this, it's outranking Amazon.
+Yet, it's outranking Amazon!
 It could well be that the high click-through rate is keeping it there against all odds.

-They directly impact SERP engagement metrics which are becoming a more heavily weighted ranking factor in search algorithms:
+According to a Moz study, SERP engagement metrics are becoming a more heavily weighted ranking factor in search algorithms:

 Let's be honest...
 90% of you are in boring niches.
 Don't be afraid to add intrigue, sensationalism, and curiosity to your title tag to get better click-through rates.
 Read more on that here.